-3.7.8 Selecting Additional Modules for Simulation
+4.8.8 Selecting Additional Modules for Simulation

 Libero SoC passes all the source files related to the top-level module to simulation.

-If you need additional modules in simulation, in the Design Flow window right-click Simulate and choose Organize Input Files > Organize Source Files.
+If you need additional modules in simulation, perform the following procedure:

+In the Design Flow window, right-click Simulate and choose Organize Input Files > Organize Source Files.
 The Organize Files for Simulation dialog box appears.

-Select the HDL modules you wish to add from the Simulation Files in the Project list and click Add to add them to the Associated Stimulus Files list
+2. Select the HDL modules you want to add from the Simulation Files in the Project list and click Add to add them to the Associated Stimulus Files list.

-3.7.9 Performing Functional Simulation
+4.8.9 Performing Functional Simulation